iTwin/agent-starter/README.md

 ## About this Repository

-This repository is a quick way to skip the boilerplate and get started with writing an iModel.js Agent!
-Simply clone, setup your config, and you're ready to start writing your agent!
+This repository is a quick way to skip the boilerplate and get started writing an iModel.js Agent.
+Simply clone, setup your config, and you're ready to go!

 ## Configuration